-Upon successful completion of all classroom requirements, students are expected to begin the externship portion of their program.
+Upon successful completion of all classroom requirements, students in MA and MIBC programs are expected to begin the externship portion of their program.
 The required number of externship clock and credit hours/units must be successfully completed within three months from the date students begin their externship.
 Students must complete at least 15 clock hours, but no more than 40 clock hours per week at an approved externship site.
 This campus recommends that students complete at least 20 clock hours per week.
 Students must make up absences that occur during the externship to ensure that the required extern hours are completed prior to graduation.
+All students must be available for externship assignment during daytime hours.